franpanteli/Teamwork-Scientific-Writing-Projects/README.md

 # Teamwork-Scientific-Writing-Projects
 This repository contains two coursework publications I produced when working in a team with other Physics students.
 These examples of scientific writing were created when we were assigned a set of questions to research and answer on a topic.
 This involved assigning team members a question, researching answers and combining our responses into a coherent narrative within a timeframe.
 This required the use of LaTeX for one example, and shared documents in Word for another.

+The abstracts for each of these projects are below.
 This follow-up report begins with an in-depth discussion of both theory and findings from the Wu and Fitch-Cronin experiments, which proved P (parity) and CP (charge-parity) violation respectively.
 The observable